The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 https://naver.me/x2jWHS1u

-These dishes aren’t uniquely special to this area.
-Rather these are mountain area dishes which are more difficult to find in Seoul and are popular post-hike meals.
-They are more uniquely countryside foods than the Korean pancake which is a common post-hike food, and frankly much more delicious.
+These dishes aren’t uniquely special to this area; rather, they are mountain area dishes that are harder to find in Seoul and are popular post-hike meals.
+They are more distinctively countryside foods than the typical Korean pancake, which is a common post-hike option, and, frankly, much more delicious.

 1. 더덕구이 : Deodeokgui (grilled bonnet bellflower roots)